 New bridge puts cyclists on the right path

-A new bridge to link the Trans Pennine Trail with Temple Newsam was officially opened this week.
+A new bridge to link the Trans Pennine Trail with Temple Newsam will officially open later this week.

 The new Skelton Bridge crosses the River Aire near to Skelton Lake and provides a walking and cycling route across the Lower Aire Valley, as well as linking to the Trans Pennine Trail cycle route into the city centre, it will also open up future access to Rothwell Country Park for people on foot and bike.